Overview

-Students complete their Honors Thesis by way of a formal, oral defense in front of their faculty committee during their final semester of thesis work.
+Students complete their Honors project by way of a formal, oral defense in front of their faculty committee during their final semester of Honors project work.
 All defenses must occur with at least two weeks remaining in the semester, to allow time for revisions to be completed, should they be requested by the faculty committee.
-Following the defense, the thesis must be approved by all members of the faculty committee for Honors to be awarded.
+Following the defense, the Honors project must be approved by all members of the faculty committee for Honors to be awarded.

 Defense announcement